 - Political participation is about influence.

 - The city can initiate participation:

 - Polling

 - Voting

 - Consultations

 - Participation can be initated by the citizen:

 - Petitions / citizen initiatives

 Polling

-- The city uses polling to seek opinons on issues.

 - Polling is done on a sample of citizens.

 - Polling is not binding.

 - Results may be published or not.